Table Of Contents

 1. In-house copywriters

 A company employs them to write their exclusive content.
 They are tasked with writing magazine articles, internal communications such as emails, posters, and newsletters.
+As we mentioned before, to be an excellent copywriter, you must know your target audience and format copy as they would like to receive.

 They would also be responsible for updating all the content on the company’s social media pages.